Flashlights on Cloppenburg: Where the speed cameras are today!

 Why are speed checks so crucial? bussgeldkatalog.de explains that these controls not only limit the fun of driving, but above all serve to increase road safety.
 In Germany, the police and regulatory authorities are constantly on duty to carry out both stationary and mobile checks.
 Anyone caught speeding not only faces a fine, but could also risk points in Flensburg or even a driving ban.

 This can be a risky affair, especially for young drivers.
-Anyone who exceeds the speed by more than 21 km/h as a novice driver must expect an extension of the trial period and participation in an advanced seminar.
-This can be quite expensive and time -consuming.
-In addition, the authorities take tolerances into account in their measurements: 3 km/h are deducted up to 100 km/h, above it 3% of the speed.
+Anyone who exceeds the speed limit by more than 21 km/h as a novice driver must expect an extension of the probationary period and participation in an advanced seminar.
+This can be quite expensive and time-consuming.
+The authorities also take tolerances into account when making their measurements: up to 100 km/h, 3 km/h is deducted, above that 3% of the speed is deducted.

 Lower Saxony as a transport hub

 What makes Lower Saxony so special when it comes to traffic?
 The region is an important transport hub in southeast Germany.
-Commuters from Hanover, Braunschweig, Hildesheim and Salzgitter intersect here, and major motorways such as the A 2, A 7/A 27 and A 39 pass through this area. bussgeldkatalog.org emphasizes that numerous speed overruns are documented every day by speed camera.
+Commuters from Hanover, Braunschweig, Hildesheim and Salzgitter intersect here, and major motorways such as the A 2, A 7/A 27 and A 39 pass through this area. bussgeldkatalog.org emphasizes that numerous speeding violations are documented by speed cameras every day.

-Mobile speed monitoring play a central role here.
-They not only help to avoid accidents, but are also a way to increase traffic safety permanently.
+Mobile speed monitors play a central role here.
+They not only help to avoid accidents, but are also a way to permanently increase road safety.
 The technologies in use are diverse and range from radar systems to light barriers and laser measuring devices.
-The flashing devices are often a combination of these methods to ensure precise measurement.
+The flashing devices often use a combination of these methods to ensure precise measurement.